rancher-sandbox/docs.rancherdesktop.io/versioned_docs/version-1.9/getting-started/deployment.md

 ### Locked Preference Fields

-For versions `1.9` and later of Rancher Desktop, all preference field values can be locked by "admin" level contexts when configuring a deployment profile.
-This can be set from either an elevated shell or an "admin" user.
-Once pinned, the various locked fields will not be accessible from the application as seen below from UI examples:
+For versions `1.9` and later of Rancher Desktop, all preferences values can be locked by an "admin" account when configuring a deployment profile.
+This can be set from an elevated shell (Windows) or with super user permissions (MacOS/Linux).
+Once pinned, the various locked values will not be accessible from the application as seen in the UI examples below:

 <details>
 <summary>Locked Fields UI Examples</summary>